DublinDev/lottery-result-scrapper/README.md

 The lottery site only stores results for a certain amount of time (currently 90 days).

 This repo should help complie existing results and record new results in a easily parsable JSON format to gather some interesting data on pervious results.
+# Getting Started
+1. Clone repo
+2. Run npm install from directory to install dependacies
+3. Run node withPuppeteer.js to gather the data for the urls in that file
+4. Results files for each URL are stored in a created Results/ folder
+5. Finally all those results files are merged into a single result file
+6. Manually upload file to S3

 # Gathering old results
 I used an internet archive called The Wayback Machine (https://archive.org/web/) to view past versions of the lottery results page.